The E.W. Scripps Company is pushing further into the national TV networks business, announcing the purchase of ION Media for $2.65 billion today.

 The purchase is backed by Warren Buffett’s Berkshire Hathaway, which will make a $600 million preferred equity investment in Scripps to finance the transaction.

-The West Palm Beach, Fla.-based ION Media, which had been owned by Black Diamond Capital Management, operates ION Television, which programs procedurals like Blue Bloods, Criminal Minds, Law & Order and Law & Order: SVU.
-The company also owns 71 stations nationwide.
+The West Palm Beach, Fla.-based ION Media, which had been owned by Black Diamond Capital Management, owns 71 stations nationwide and operates ION Television, which programs procedurals like Blue Bloods, Criminal Minds, Law & Order and Law & Order: SVU.

 Scripps said it will combine ION Media with its Katz networks and Newsy to “reach nearly every American through free over-the-air broadcast, cable/satellite, over-the-top and digital distribution, with multiple advertising-supported programming streams.”